ROC-Star/CATNet/README.md

 # CATNet: A Cascaded and Aggregated Transformer Network For RGB-D Salient Object Detection
-The paper has been online published by IEEE Transactions Multimedia.
+The paper has been online published by IEEE Transactions on Multimedia.

 ![](./figs/Overview.png)